 Please book one appointment per person.
 If you feel you need longer to discuss several problems with the doctor, ask the receptionist for a longer appointment.
 You may choose to see any doctor but try to avoid changing, especially during the course of one illness or problem.
 Please explain to a staff member when booking an appointment who your preferred GP is and we will make every attempt to accommodate your request.
 If your appointment is of an urgent nature, we cannot guarantee that you will be able to see your preferred GP.
-It is important that you give heal naturally without the need for treatment, or medication.
-Many of the medicines used to treat mouth ulcers can be purchased over the counter at your local pharmacy.
-Speak to your pharmacist about which medicine would be most suitable for you.
-If your ulcer is causing you significant pain, or you get mouth ulcers on a recurrent basis, then you should see your GP.
-You should also see your GP if your mouth ulcer has lasted for more than three weeks.
+It is important that you give common cold.
+Most of these infections will settle with home treatment within a few days.
+Keep a child cool, and avoid excess clothing/covers and room temperature and give cool drinks.
+A sponge down with warm water is acceptable.
+Under the age of 16 years both paracetamol and ibuprofen can be used.
+Aspirin can only be used over the age of 16 years.
+If there are any other worrying signs, consult the GP.
+It does no harm to bring a feverish child to surgery.